01 of 15

 Winchester Cathedral Rose

 'Winchester Cathedral' produces dozens of white roses with abundance in the early summer, followed by occasional flushes throughout the growing season before an exuberant fall finale.
-The compact shape looks pleasing as an a flowering accent in a formal garden.
+The compact shape looks pleasing as a flowering accent in a formal garden.